 Collaboration Using Evolve: A user story

-After having written some code for ticket #42, Alice starts a patch (this will be kind of like a 'work-in-progress' checkpoint initially):
+After having written some code for ticket #42, M W. start a patch (this will be kind of like a 'work-in-progress' checkpoint initially):

 $ hg ci -m '[entities] remove magic'

 Instant patch !
 Note how the default phase of this changeset is (still) in "draft" state.